 #2: Daily Exercise

-Exercise is important for all dogs, but especially those with joint problems like arthritis.
+Exercise is important for all dogs, but especially those with joint problems like aches and discomfort.
 A daily walk can help increase the range of motion and flexibility in their joints, which can improve their quality of life.
 If you’re unsure how much exercise your dog needs, talk to your veterinarian about how much walking or other physical activity is appropriate for them.

 If you don't have time for an hour-long jog every day, consider other ways that get your dog moving: playing fetch in the backyard or having them chase after their favorite toy could work just as well!
 Remember, dogs remain engaged if they have an interest in the activity.
 If your dog needs more than just a walk around the block (or even if he doesn't), consider joining a doggy daycare center where they will get plenty of exercise while you're working.